TylerAudet/Audet_etal_Evolution_2024/README.md

 #4) min.maf = the minimum allele frequency (over all pools) for a SNP to be called (note this is obtained from dividing the read counts for the minor allele over the total read coverage)
 #5) nlines.per.readblock = number of lines in sync file to be read simultaneously

-SG.pooldata <- vcf2pooldata(vcf.file = "/2/scratch/TylerA/SSD/merged/merged_everything_noindel.vcf", poolsizes = psizes, poolnames = pnames)
+SG.pooldata <- vcf2pooldata(vcf.file = "/2/scratch/TylerA/SSD/merged/merged_everything_noindel.vcf", poolsizes = psizes, poolnames = pnames, min.cov.per.pool = 50, min.maf = 0.05)

-#Data consists of 896908 SNPs for 4 Pools
+#Data consists of 676939 SNPs for 4 Pools

 ##### And we can compute pairwise FSTs